Generalizing Graph Neural Networks on Out-Of-Distribution Graphs: Related Work

 \subsection{Causal Representation Learning}

-Recently, Schölkopf et al.~\citep{scholkopf2021toward} publish a survey paper, towards causal representation learning, and point out that causality, with its focus on representing structural knowledge about the data generating process that allows interventions and changes, can contribute towards understanding and resolving some limitations of current machine learning methods.
+Recently, Schölkopf et al.~\cite{scholkopf2021toward} publish a survey paper, towards causal representation learning, and point out that causality, with its focus on representing structural knowledge about the data-generating process that allows interventions and changes, can contribute towards understanding and resolving some limitations of current machine learning methods.
 Traditional causal discovery and reasoning assume that the units are random variables connected by a causal graph.
 However, real-world observations are not structured into these units, for example, graph data we focus on is a kind of unstructured data.
-Thus for this kind of data, causal representation learning generally consists of two steps: (1) inferring the abstract/high-level causal variables from available low-level input features, and (2) leveraging the causal knowledge as inductive bias to learn the causal structure of high-level variables.
-After learning the causal system, the causal relationship is robust to irrelevant interventions and changes on data distributions.
-Based on this idea, Invariant Risk Minimization (IRM) framework~\citep{arjovsky2019invariant,rosenfeld2020risks,kamath2021does} proposes a regularization that enforce model learn an invariant representation across environments.
+Thus for this kind of data, causal representation learning generally consists of two steps: (1) inferring the abstract/high-level causal variables from available low-level input features, and (2) leveraging the causal knowledge as an inductive bias to learn the causal structure of high-level variables.
+After learning the causal system, the causal relationship is robust to irrelevant interventions and changes in data distributions.
+Based on this idea, Invariant Risk Minimization (IRM) framework~\cite{arjovsky2019invariant,rosenfeld2020risks,kamath2021does} proposes a regularization that enforces model learn an invariant representation across environments.
 The representation learning part plays the role of extracting high-level representation from low-level raw features, and the regularization encodes the causal knowledge that causal representation should be invariant across environments into the representation learning.
 Despite the IRM framework could learn the representations that have better OOD generalization ability, the requirement that domains should be labeled hinders the IRM methods from real applications.
-To overcome such dilemma, some methods are proposed to implicitly learn domains from data~\citep{qiao2020learning,matsuura2020domain,wang2019learning}, but they implicitly assume the training data is formed by balanced sampling from latent domains.
-However, in reality, due to the uncontrollable data generation process, the assumption could be easily violated, leading to the degeneration of these methods.
-More importantly, all these methods are mainly designed for tabular or image data, thus they cannot capture the intrinsic properties of graphs.
+To overcome such a dilemma, some methods are proposed to implicitly learn domains from data~\cite{qiao2020learning,matsuura2020domain,wang2019learning}, but they implicitly assume the training data is formed by balanced sampling from latent domains.
+However, all these methods are mainly designed for tabular or image data, thus they cannot capture the intrinsic properties of graphs.